acotter90/axway-open-docs/content/en/docs/apim_relnotes/20210830_apimgr_relnotes.md

 <!-- There are no end of support notices in this update.-->

-Apache Cassandra versions 2.2 onwards will no longer be supported by Apache Cassandra after their end of service date of April 2022.
+Apache Cassandra version 2.2 onwards will no longer be supported by Apache Cassandra after their end of service date of April 2022.
 Axway will continue to support these versions on a best efforts basis, however, no critical updates will be available from Apache Cassandra from that time.

 ## Removed features